mkelandis/mkelandis.github.com/_posts/2015-02-05-managing-technical-debt.md

 ####Dedicated Sprints

 More often than we might like to admit, technical debt is accumulated more during the last bit of development, close to release time.
-That is when we're most likely to experience elevated [Business Pressure](/software%20engineering/2014/03/06/tech-debt/#business_pressure).
+That is when we're most likely to experience elevated **[Business Pressure](/software%20engineering/2014/03/06/tech-debt/#business_pressure)**.
 We're more likely to sacrifice the **definition of done** in order to get a release out the door.

 Although this particular risk can be mitigated by practicing **Continuous Delivery**, that technique is for another time, another blog.